elias-fauser/STORN-keras/README.md

 The implementation can be found in greenarm/models/STORN.py!

+The original implementation was updated to work with the newest Keras and Theano/ Tensorflow version

 ### Required packages
+ - Python 2.7 / 3.7
  - keras >= 2.2
  - theano >= 1.0.4
  - scikit-learn>=0.2